the-argus/drifter-dotfiles/README.md

 # Installation
 - clone this repo
-- copy everything except .bashrc and .xinitrc. look at those files and pick and choose things you'd like to add to your own keybind daemon and bashrc and xinitrc.
+- copy everything except .xinitrc into your home directory. i mean i guess you can copy xinit but i assume you just want to pick and choose my startup programs
-- go into .vscode-oss and take a look at info.txt, if you want my vscode theme. it wont work out of the box.
+- go into the vscode theme folder and take a look at info.txt if you want my vscode theme. it wont work out of the box.

 # Programs used